krwhynot/LogoCraft_AzureWeb/cline_docs/techContext.md

 2. **Performance Considerations**:
    - Image processing is resource-intensive
-   - Azure Functions consumption plan has execution time limits
+   - Azure Functions (managed by SWA) have execution time limits.
-   - Blob storage operations may have latency
+   - Blob storage operations may have latency.
-   - UI should remain responsive during processing operations
+   - UI should remain responsive during processing operations.
-   - Large images may require additional processing time
+   - Large images may require additional processing time.

-3. **Azure Functions Requirements**:
+3. **Azure Functions (Integrated with SWA) Requirements**:
-   - Function folders must be directly under the project root
+   - The function code resides in the folder specified as `api_location` (e.g., `/api`).
-   - Each function folder must contain function.json and index.js
+   - Each function within that folder (here, one consolidated function) must have its `function.json` and `index.js`.
-   - host.json must be in the project root with version 2.0
+   - `host.json` in the `api_location` root is used.
-   - Proper HTTP trigger bindings required for web API endpoints
+   - Proper HTTP trigger bindings required.
-   - Anonymous authentication used for API endpoints
+   - Anonymous authentication used for API endpoints.
-   - Managed Identity for secure Azure Storage authentication
+   - Azure Storage access via connection string stored in SWA application settings.
-   - System-assigned Managed Identity for Function App
-   - RBAC roles (Storage Blob Data Contributor, Storage Blob Delegator)

 4. **Limitations**:
-   - Maximum image size: 20MB (as indicated in the UI)
+   - Maximum image size: 20MB (as indicated in the UI).
    - Supported image formats: PNG, JPEG, GIF, BMP, TIFF, WebP
    - Currently no user authentication or persistent storage
-   - SAS tokens have a 1-hour validity period
+   - SAS tokens generated by the function have a 1-hour validity period.
-   - Predefined output formats with fixed dimensions
+   - Predefined output formats with fixed dimensions.

 5. **API Endpoints**:
+   - `/api/ProcessImage` (or similar, e.g., `/api/ImageProcessor` if function folder is named that):
-   - `/api/GetSasToken`: GET endpoint for generating SAS tokens
+     - **GET** with `?action=getUploadSas&filename=<filename>`: For generating SAS tokens for uploads.
-     - Optional query parameter: `container` (defaults to 'input-images')
-     - Returns: SAS token and container URL
-   - `/api/ProcessImage`: POST endpoint for processing images
+       - Returns: `{ uploadUrl: string, blobName: string }`
+     - **POST** with `?action=processImage`: For processing images.
-     - Request body: JSON with `sourceUrl` and `formats` properties
+       - Request body: JSON with `{ sourceBlobName: string, formats: object }`
-     - Returns: Array of processed image URLs and metadata
+       - Returns: `{ processedImages: Array<{ name: string, url: string, size: string, dimensions: object }> }` (URLs are direct public links to 'downloads' container).

 6. **Error Handling**:
-   - Frontend: Try/catch blocks with error messages displayed to user
+   - Frontend: Try/catch blocks with error messages displayed to user.
    - Backend: Try/catch with structured error responses
    - HTTP status codes for different error types
    - Detailed error messages for debugging

 7. **Data Flow**:
    - User uploads image to browser
-   - Frontend gets SAS token from Azure Function
+   - Frontend calls Azure Function with `action=getUploadSas` to get an upload SAS URL and blob name.
-   - Frontend uploads image directly to Azure Blob Storage
+   - Frontend uploads image directly to Azure Blob Storage (`uploads` container) using the SAS URL.
-   - Frontend sends processing request to Azure Function
+   - Frontend calls Azure Function with `action=processImage` and the `sourceBlobName`.
-   - Backend processes image and stores results in output container
+   - Backend Azure Function processes the image, stores results in the `downloads` container.
+   - Backend returns direct public URLs for processed images.
-   - Frontend downloads processed images and creates ZIP file
+   - Frontend downloads processed images (e.g., for zipping) using these public URLs.
-   - ZIP file is offered for download to user
+   - ZIP file is offered for download to user.